Our

 “real”.
 [Full Story}

-Monte Starters brave torrential rain leaving Glasgow The
+Starters brave torrential rain leaving Glasgow

 weather omens were not with the Glasgow Monte Historique, Classique and